What Are the Common Signs of Nursing Home Abuse and Neglect?

 In cases of elder abuse or neglect, most lawsuits are officially initiated by the victim themselves or their family members.
 However, if the victim is not in a position to take legal action, a family member or trusted individual may serve as an appointed legal guardian or conservator to pursue the lawsuit on their behalf.
 If the victim is deceased, their Estate will generally be the plaintiff.
 The specifics of who can bring a lawsuit may vary depending on the jurisdiction and the circumstances of the case.

-How Do I Report Nursing Home Abuse or Neglect?
+How Do I Report Nursing Home Neglect in PA?

 If you suspect abuse or neglect in a nursing home setting, it is crucial to act expeditiously and methodically to protect the well-being and legal rights of the affected individual.
 As a law firm specializing in elder law, we advise you to follow these steps: